DanielLoth/danielloth.github.io/index.md

 # Welcome

 Hi, I'm Daniel.
 I primarily work on backend systems and relational databases.

-I currently work at [Xero](https://www.xero.com).
+I currently work at [Xero](https://www.xero.com), a cloud-native SaaS company that provides accounting software and adjacent products for small businesses.

-# Professional Projects

-I've worked with the ACT Government (a municipal/state government in Australia) since 2014.
-I've been involved in the development of numerous web applications, including:

-- ACS - A high school student certification system used by the Board of Studies
-- Application Portfolio Management (APM) - A bespoke AngularJS web application that integrates with ServiceNow and allows users to manage their business applications
-- Numerous other web applications (excursion booking, professional learning calendar, etc)
-- A bespoke data synchronisation application that integrates Avoka Transact Manager smart forms with existing school databases

-These web applications make use of the following technology stack:

-- The .NET framework (numerous versions)
-- ASP.NET MVC or ASP.NET WebForms
-- ASP.NET Web API
-- Microsoft SQL Server database (2008 R2 and later)
-- Microsoft SQL Server Reporting Services (SSRS)
-- Microsoft Windows Server
-- Internet Information Services (IIS)
-- NCache

-And speaking of ServiceNow, I'm also occasionally involved in the administration of that system.
-This includes occasional integration work (such as the aforementioned APM web application) and report creation for users of the system.
-I also created a suite of specialised SSRS reports that run against the ServiceNow database.

 # Personal Projects

+## Get-SSMSDiagramCode (2022)

+[Get-SSMSDiagramCode](https://github.com/DanielLoth/Get-SSMSDiagramCode) is a PowerShell cmdlet that helps make it easier to keep SQL Server Entity-relationship model diagrams within version control.

-## MatchScore
+## MatchScore (2014)

 MatchScore is a Microsoft Windows WPF desktop application.
 It allows users to plan and execute a pistol competition for a variety of pistol matches.